|

 The stunning state-of-the-art building opened its doors in 1857, dedicated to all things design and history.

-Situated right next to Hyde Park, the Victoria and Albert Museum houses more than 2.3 million items and spans over 12.5 acres in five different galleries — including fashion, textiles, sculpture, furniture, photography and much more.
+Situated right next to Hyde Park, the Victoria and Albert Museum houses more than 2.3 million items and spans over five different galleries and 12.5 acres — from fashion, to textiles, sculpture, furniture, photography and more.

 The museum also hosts regular events such as art talks, workshops and family activities, so there’s always something new to explore.